Trey Mancini Player Props: Cubs vs. Padres

 - TV Channel: SDPA

 Looking to place a prop bet on Trey Mancini?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Discover More About This Game